Mark-Phillipson/selectionssaver/README.md

 ## Release Notes

+### 1.2.1
+- Fixed: Bookmarks are no longer saved if you cancel the name input box (e.g., by pressing Esc or clicking away).
+The extension will only save a bookmark if you confirm the input box.

 ### 1.2.0
 - Added ability to delete individual bookmarks directly from the restore picker (trash icon)
 - Removed non-functional 'List Bookmarks' command and related UI/documentation